Carlos-Pach/BLE_WeatherMonitor/README.md

-# BLE_WeathorMonitor
+# BLE_WeatherMonitor

-A project that uses the BME280 weathor sensor, SSD1306 OLED panel, and ESP32 development board to read and send weather data to a secondary device via Bluetooth Low Energy (BLE).
+A project that uses the BME280 weather sensor, SSD1306 OLED panel, and ESP32 development board to read and send weather data to a secondary device via Bluetooth Low Energy (BLE).
 The project also displays the same data on the OLED panel.

 # STM32
 Development board used for this project is STM32F4 Discovery.
 RTOS was used to handle multiple tasks such as: BME280 data retrieval and transmission, OLED data transmission,